-Olim, Once Upon a Time, In Latin is the title of this Latin series for grades two through five.
-The series has a reader and workbook for each of four levels.
-Six more levels are in the works.
+Olim, Once Upon a Time, In Latin is the title of this Latin series for grades two through six.
+The series has a reader and workbook for each of nine levels.

 Using a unique approach, author Mary Ellen Tedrow-Wynn uses fables, parables, and Bible stories as the primary vehicles for teaching Latin.
 In each reader, stories are presented first in English then in Latin.
 Delightful, pencil-drawn illustrations throughout the readers enhance the stories and give students visual clues as they read the stories in either English or Latin.

 The Olim series teaches Latin grammar, but this is secondary to reading and translating the stories in the readers.
 Grammar is taught explicitly only in the workbooks.

 The readers do not limit vocabulary and sentence structure to only the simplest levels.
 For example, in the story of the “Three Little Pigs” in the first reader, there is a passage that reads, “Still nothing happened.
 The wolf climbed up onto the roof.
 He wanted to go down through the chimney and capture the pig, but the pig saw him” (p.
 15).
 This passage, translated directly into Latin in the following story, includes past tense verbs and vocabulary not usually taught at such an early level.
 In addition, the course presents all five cases for nouns (although students need not learn them).
 Even the first workbook has a chart showing the forms for the first two declensions.

 While this might sound overwhelming for young children, Tedrow-Wynn has written both readers and workbooks to allow parents to teach the grammar or skip over it in favor of what would be considered an immersion approach.
 In the readers, pages with stories in Latin include sidebars on every page with translations of most words used on those pages so that children can quickly look up the meaning without having to think about the grammar.